Azure/azure-quickstart-templates/matlab-cluster/README.md

     # Change to the folder containing mdcs.ps1
     cd <folder>

-The following Azure PowerShell script enables the creation and management of MATLAB Distributed Computing Server clusters:
+The following PowerShell script enables the creation and management of MATLAB Distributed Computing Server clusters:

     .\mdcs.ps1 <command> <command parameters>